All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GLP-1 receptor agonists work by mimicking a natural hormone involved in digestion and appetite regulation.
 Two of the medication's core mechanisms contribute to vomiting.

 First, GLP-1 medications slow gastric emptying.
 Your stomach processes food at a reduced pace, which helps with appetite control and blood sugar management.
-But when more food or liquid enters a stomach that has not finished processing what is already there, the resulting distension can trigger the vomiting reflex.
+But when more food or liquid enters a stomach that hasn't finished processing what is already there, the resulting distension can trigger the vomiting reflex.
 Think of it as an overflow response.

 Second, GLP-1 receptors are present in the brainstem regions that coordinate vomiting (the area postrema and chemoreceptor trigger zone).
 At new or higher medication doses, the stimulation of these receptors can exceed your body's current tolerance and trigger vomiting, even without stomach distension.
 This central nervous system effect is the same reason nausea occurs but at a higher intensity.